 - ‘0 Factorial’ is always equal to 1

-We will now go through an illustration on the Binomial Distribution.
+We will now go through an illustration.
 The problem is as follows:

 - We know that the tossing of a coin has only two outcomes – head or tail